userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 1. a `contact` URL or email address
 1. a website where users can report any `issues` with your snap (for example, a GitHub or GitLab issues page, or a Discourse forum)
 1. a public `source-code` repository where your snap's *snapcraft.yaml* can be found
+1. a `title` for use by store frontends like Ubuntu's App Centre
+1. the `icon` that we want users to see in the Snap Store or in store frontends

 It's okay to repeat the same URL in different fields, for example if you're running your project entirely out of a GitHub or GitLab repository.
 We're doing so for `kcalc-example`, as follows: